Sure Dividend

 Hormel’s recession record is fairly robust, having grown its earnings during and after the Great Recession:

-Hormel saw a small decline during the initial downturn during the Great Recession but posted huge earnings growth in 2009 and 2010.
+Hormel experienced a slight decline during the initial downturn of the Great Recession but posted significant earnings growth in 2009 and 2010.

-The coronavirus pandemic was similar, as Hormel reaped the benefit of pantry-stocking worldwide.
+The coronavirus pandemic was similar, as Hormel reaped the benefits of pantry stocking worldwide.

 Therefore, Hormel remains a good choice for investors seeking defensive stocks for their dividend portfolio.